Zapper-fi/protocol/docs/learning-center.md

 ## Position Interpretation - using a contract factory

-This video will guide you through the process of creating an Position Interpreter for multiple positions using a contract factory.
+This video will guide you through the process of creating a Position Interpreter for multiple positions using a contract factory.

 <iframe
   width="560"